zulip/zulip/templates/zerver/help/import-from-mattermost.md

 ## Import from Mattermost

-First, export your data.
-The following instructions assume you're running Mattermost inside a Docker container.
+First, export your data from Mattermost.
+The instructions below have the commands for the various common ways to run Mattermost.
 Replace `<username>` and `<server_ip>` with appropriate values accordingly.

 {start_tabs}